oracle-livelabs/apex/oci-rag-agent/5-create-app/5-create-app.md

 - **Auto DML**: This process helps in Data Manipulation Language (DML) operations such as insert, update, or delete based on user actions on the form.

-1. Navigate to the **Processing** tab, select **Process form Upload Documents to Knowledge Base** process, enter/select the following:
+1. On Page 5, Navigate to the **Processing** tab, select **Process form Upload Documents to Knowledge Base** process, enter/select the following:

     - Identification > Type: **Invoke API**